saziaa/Predicting-and-Interpreting-ED-Length-of-Stay-A-Machine-Learning-Approach/README.md

-# Predicting and Interpreting ED Length of Stay: A Machine Learning Approach
+# # Predicting and Interpreting Emergency Department Length of Stay Using Machine Learning

 ## 📌 Project Overview

-This project analyzes emergency department (ED) utilization and length of stay (LOS) across Canada using national NACRS data from 2003–2022.
-It combines descriptive analyses, predictive modeling, and interpretability techniques to identify which patient and visit factors influence LOS.
-Machine learning models, including Random Forest and CatBoost, were used to predict LOS, with SHAP values applied to interpret feature contributions.
-In addition, a Cox proportional hazards (CoxPH) survival model was fitted to provide statistical inference on time-to-discharge, offering a complementary perspective to the machine learning findings.
+This project analyzes emergency department (ED) utilization and length of stay (LOS) across Canada using NACRS data (2003–2022).
+It provides actionable insights into which patient and visit factors influence LOS, helping hospitals optimize resource allocation and patient flow.
+Machine learning models, including Random Forest and CatBoost, were used to predict LOS, while SHAP values interpret feature contributions.
+Complementary survival analysis with a Cox proportional hazards model identifies statistically significant predictors of time-to-discharge.

 ## 🎯 Objectives

-- To examine trends in ED utilization across age, sex, and presenting problems.
+- Examine trends in ED visits across age, sex, and main presenting problems.

-- To identify factors influencing ED length of stay.
+- Identify factors influencing ED length of stay.

-- To predict LOS using machine learning models and interpret feature importance using SHAP.
+- Predict LOS using machine learning and interpret key drivers.

-- To complement predictive insights with statistical inference using survival analysis.
+- Complement predictive insights with statistical inference using survival analysis.

 ## 🛢️ Data